thomassuedbroecker/verify-node-js-watson-assistant/README.md

 # verify-node-js-watson-assistant

-Just try to get a Watson Assistant session
+Get a Watson Assistant session and send a message to Watson Assistant.

 ### Git clone